bespoken/bespoken-docs/end-to-end/guide.md

 If any assertion fails for a test, the test stops processing, and information about the failed assertion is provided.

 ### Utterance
-Is the first part of the interaction, it can be plain text or SSML (Speech Synthesis Markup Language)
+Is the first part of the interaction, it can be plain text, SSML (Speech Synthesis Markup Language), or a url with prerecorded audio.

 Plain text:
 ```